 Our Convictions and Ethos

-Crosslands is evangelical, reformational, missional and complementarian, with a strong emphasis on developing deep biblical and theological understanding.
+Crosslands is evangelical, reformational and missional, with a strong emphasis on developing deep biblical and theological understanding.
 Our core convictions are set out in more detail in our formal statement of faith.
 We do not take an official stance on other issues such as church governance, baptism, charismatic issues and so on.
+(Read our position statement on men and women in ministry).
 We encourage students to explore different perspectives on these debates with fellow learners and leaders, asking that you reflect a generosity of spirit on these issues whilst pursuing rigorous theological reflection and debate.